-Every couple, regardless of how they might look on the outside, goes through rough patches.
+Regardless of how they might look on the outside, every couple goes through rough patches.
 And even if you deeply love your partner, it’s not unusual to occasionally wonder if the relationship is a good fit.

-If you recognize some of the following signs in your relationship, it’s time to take a hard look at whether things are worth repairing.
+If you recognize some of the following signs in your relationship, it’s time to consider whether things are worth repairing.

 You keep breaking up and getting back together

-Remember how back in middle school everyone you knew was dumping each other and then making up?
+Remember how in middle school, everyone you knew was dumping each other and then making up?
 And you’d wonder why they even stayed together at all?

 This kind of yo-yo behavior seemed like all fun and games back then, but it’s not as alluring when you’re an adult.

-It’s OK to drift apart when you’re going through a significant challenge.
-But if you’re constantly separating and coming back together, it’s possible neither of you are acknowledging the underlying reasons for why you keep ending things.
+It’s OK to drift apart when facing a significant challenge.
+But if you’re constantly separating and coming back together, neither of you may be acknowledging the underlying reasons why you keep ending things.